-We leave no stone unturned when looking for the next great investment idea.
-For example we recently identified a stock that trades 25% below the net cash on its balance sheet.
-We read hedge fund investor letters and listen to stock pitches at hedge fund conferences, and go through short-term trade recommendations like this one.
-We even check out the recommendations of services with hard to believe track records.
-Our best call in 2020 was shorting the market when S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
-Now we’re going to take a glance at the latest hedge fund action surrounding DexCom, Inc. (NASDAQ:DXCM).
+At Insider Monkey we leave no stone unturned when looking for the next great investment idea.
+For example, Europe is set to become the world’s largest cannabis market, so we checked out this European marijuana stock pitch.
+Also, we are still not out of the woods in terms of the coronavirus pandemic.
+So, we checked out this analyst’s “corona catalyst plays“.
+We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
+Our best call in 2020 was shorting the market when the S&P 500 was trading at 3150 after realizing the coronavirus pandemic’s significance before most investors.
+Now let’s review the fresh hedge fund action encompassing DexCom, Inc. (NASDAQ:DXCM).

-How are hedge funds trading DexCom, Inc. (NASDAQ:DXCM)?
+What have hedge funds been doing with DexCom, Inc. (NASDAQ:DXCM)?

-Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as DexCom, Inc. (NASDAQ:DXCM) but similarly valued.
-We will take a look at KeyCorp (NYSE:KEY), Essex Property Trust Inc (NYSE:ESS), Rogers Communications Inc. (NYSE:RCI), and First Republic Bank (NYSE:FRC).
-This group of stocks’ market values match DXCM’s market value.
+Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as DexCom, Inc. (NASDAQ:DXCM) but similarly valued.
+We will take a look at China Telecom Corporation Limited (NYSE:CHA), Lululemon Athletica inc. (NASDAQ:LULU), MSCI Inc (NYSE:MSCI), and Manulife Financial Corporation (NYSE:MFC).
+This group of stocks’ market valuations are closest to DXCM’s market valuation.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|